thiagosalome/tutorial-nextjs/README.md

 Next.js has built-in support for CSS and Sass.
 For this course, we will use CSS.

-#### What You’ll Learn in This Lesson

-In this lesson, you’ll learn:

-* How to add static files (images, etc) to Next.js.
-* How to customize what goes inside the <head> for each page.
-* How to create a reusable React component which is styled using CSS Modules.
-* How to add global CSS in pages/_app.js.
-* Some useful tips for styling in Next.js.

 ### Assets

 Next.js can serve static files, like images, under the top-level public directory.
 Files inside public can be referenced from the root of the application similar to pages.